hawa1222/real-time-data-processing/README.md

 - Visualise the processed data using Grafana
 - Orchestrate the entire pipeline using Docker

+## Project Architecture

+The project consists of the following components:

+- Kafka Producer: A Python script that fetches real-time stock data from the Financial Modeling Prep API and publishes it to a Kafka topic.
+- Kafka: A distributed streaming platform that ingests real-time data from the Kafka Producer and makes it available for processing.
+- Spark: A distributed computing system that consumes data from Kafka, processes it in real-time, and stores the processed data in a MySQL database.
+- MySQL: A relational database management system used to store the processed stock data.
+- Grafana: An open-source platform for data visualization and monitoring, used to create dashboards and visualise the processed stock data.

+The project uses `requirements.txt` files to manage the Python dependencies for the Kafka producer and Spark processing scripts.
+The dependencies are installed within the respective Docker containers during the build process.

 ## Prerequisites

 - Docker: Install Docker and Docker Compose on your machine.